IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/how-to-create-ivi-service.md

 combines layouts, panels, and view models.
 Panels and associated view models are rather short-living components that are created to display something on screen, and are destroyed as soon as content disappears.
 Services live much longer, almost matching the application lifetime.
 Apart from Application Platform services, there can be application services that work with dedicated frontends.
 Such services may suit as a model for a frontend.

 ## Overview of the example application

-The example application adds the account frontend for the default IndiGO application.
-The account frontend adds new panels to show account information or login page, which can be invoked by a menu item.
+The example application replaces IndiGO's user profile frontend with the account frontend.
+The account frontend adds new panels to show account information or a login page, which can be invoked by a menu item.
 Account status is managed by the account service.
 The source code for the frontend and service can be found at [modules](/modules).

 ## The plan